bibekg/react-audio-viz/README.md

 `useVisualizer` accepts a single argument which is a ref object (i.e. `React.useRef` result) that corresponds to the `<audio />` or `<video />` element you are trying to render a visualization of.

-It returns a tuple containing a `ReactAudioViz` component and an `initializer` function.
+It returns a tuple containing a `ReactAudioViz` component and an `initializer` function, both of which may be `null` if an error occurs (e.g. the `mediaElementRef` doesn't point to a valid media element).

 ### `ReactAudioViz`